Feni Girls' Cadet College: Faculty and staff

-In addition, the senior most faculty member of each subject heads the department and supervises the curriculum of the respective subjects.
+In addition, the seniormost faculty member of each subject heads the department and supervises the curriculum of the respective subjects.
 Physical training, drill and musical band lessons are supervised by their respective instructors from the army (noncommissioned officers, usually corporal or sergeant).

 College events

-Being a boarding school, the cadets stay on campus 24 hours a day.
+Being a boarding school, the cadets live on campus.
 The college can accommodate 300 cadets in total.

 The academic year of the college is marked by many different events and Inter-House Competitions.
-The events encourage confidence and sportsmanship within the cadets.
-All the various competitions- Academic, Co-Curricular and Extra-Curricular- award house points which go towards the overall Championship Trophy of the year, which is greatly cherished and honoured.
-This is hotly contested.
+The events encourage confidence and sportsmanship among the cadets.
+All competitions—Academic, Co-Curricular and Extra-Curricular—award house points, which are counted towards that year's Championship Trophy, a coveted prize.
 The notable events of the college are: